 Indoor coverage across all networks is still a work in progress, but has been made easier by the arrival of calls over 4G using Voice over LTE (VoLTE) technology and over a home wireless network with Voice over Wi-Fi (VoWi-FI).

 Three’s extras are also impressive.
-Its ‘Feel at Home’ offering lets customers use their data allowances across 71 destinations.
+Its ‘Go Roam’ offering lets customers use their data allowances across 71 destinations at no extra charge.
 This not only includes the EU, but the USA, Australia, Brazil and Hong Kong, but large swathes of South America and Asia.

 EE has made significant improvements to its customer service operations and now answers 100 per cent of calls from its centres in the UK and Ireland, while it has also invested in an improved online chat service.

 The concept of value for money is subjective, so we’re going to break it down.
 If you’re after a flexible, cheap SIM-only deal with a modest allowance, then EE isn’t for you.
-It doesn’t offer a wide range of SIM-only deals either, so you’d be better served by the likes of Three, iD Mobile and Plusnet Mobile, all of which offer a large selection of extremely competitive deals.
+It doesn’t offer a wide range of SIM-only deals either, so you’d be better served by the likes of Three, iD Mobile and giffgaff, all of which offer a large selection of extremely competitive deals.

 But EE's SIM-only deals at the higher end of the spectrum compare favourably with the competition, and when you consider the fact that EE is the best network, it makes them difficult to beat.
 Similarly, with its handsets, the more you’re willing to spend, the better value EE’s proposition is.

-When choosing your data allowance, bear in mind that if you take out a home broadband contract too, EE will automatically give you anything between 5GB and 20GB as a bonus, so you may not need as much as you think.
+When choosing your data allowance, bear in mind that if you take out a home broadband contract with EE too, EE will automatically give you anything between 5GB and 20GB as a bonus, so you may not need as much as you think.